csc-training/summerschool/hybrid/docs/05-mpi-threads.md

 # Collective operations in the multiple mode

 - MPI standard allows multiple threads to call collectives simultaneously
-    - Programmer must ensure that the same communicator is not being concurrently used by two different collective communication calls at the same process
+    - programmer must ensure that the same communicator is not being concurrently used by two different collective communication calls at the same process
 - In most cases, even with `MPI_THREAD_MULTIPLE` it is beneficial to